-Gifts of books and other materials have played a crucial role in building the collections of the Rutgers University Libraries.
-The Libraries continue to welcome gifts of materials that support the Libraries' mission.
+Gifts of books and other materials play a crucial role in building the collections of the Rutgers University Libraries.
 This policy statement governs proposed gifts of materials to the Libraries.

-There is a particular interest in scholarly, current, or rare items in good physical condition.
-The Libraries must also consider the cost incurred in evaluating, processing, cataloging, preserving, storing, and providing access to contributed materials.
+The Libraries continue to welcome gifts of materials that support the Libraries' mission, with particular interest in scholarly, current, or rare items in good physical condition.
+However, the Libraries must also consider the cost incurred in evaluating, processing, cataloging, preserving, storing, and providing access to contributed materials.

 For these reasons, the Libraries cannot accept all offered gifts of materials.
-Once gifts are received, items become the property of the Rutgers University Libraries.
+Once gifts are received, items become the property of Rutgers University Libraries.
 The Libraries reserve the right to use or dispose of such materials in any manner deemed appropriate, without any obligation to the person making the donation.

 The Libraries have been enriched by carefully reviewed donations, and these gifts can provide a lasting legacy for those who have built significant book collections and now wish to make them available to the Rutgers community.

 Attachment: Receipt of Gift [PDF]